 Do I have to complete an internship?
 If so, what is the internship requirement?

-Yes, you are required to complete an internship for graduation.
-It is a minimum of 240 hours of substantive work in public policy formulation, analysis or implementation, typically completed during the Spring Term of a student's first year, Summer Term between the first and second year, or Fall Term of the student's second year.
+Yes.
+It is a minimum of 240 hours of substantive work in public policy formulation, analysis, or implementation.
+Internships may be completed during the Spring Term of a student's first year, Summer Term between the first and second year, or Fall Term of the student's second year.
 Students attend a mandatory meeting in the fall with the director of career services where internship requirements, expectations, and approval processes are discussed.
 Internship opportunities are promoted directly via email blasts from the director of career services, in Handshake, and through on-campus recruitment events.

 Where do students complete internships?
 Does the Office of Career Services help in the process?